 Another method to disable Runtime Broker Windows 10 consuming high CPU is to disable background apps.
 This will help in less consumption as the PC does not have to switch to multiple applications to seek permission.

 - Scroll down to choose Background apps and toggle OFF the on-run apps.

 That’s all folks.
-Use the above-mentioned solutions and congratulate yourself because you have fixed the Runtime Broker consuming high usage.
+Use the above-mentioned solutions and get the Runtime Broker consuming high usage issue fixed.

 Q1.
 Can I End Runtime Broker?

 Yes, you can end the Runtime Broker process by selecting it on the Task Manager.
 It is a system process that helps the PC manage the permissions for applications.
 If this process is seen taking more than 20% of CPU it is safe to disable Runtime Broker Windows 10.